l1g4v/l1g4v.github.io/_posts/2022-05-10-visualizing-electric-fields.md

   endfor
 end
 ```
-This is what it looks like (also at this point i added a visual aid to the place_charge function)
+This is what it looks like (also at this point I added a visual aid to the place_charge function)
 <img src="{{ site.baseurl }}/images/2022-05-10-visualizing-electric-fields/ringfield.jpg">
 Here is the full code for those who want to play with it
 ```m